qtjefferies/NLP-project-tutorial/README.md

 <!-- hide -->
-# SVM - Step by step guide
+# SVM - Step by step guid/workspaces/NLP-project-tutorial/spam.ipynbe
 <!-- endhide -->

 - Understanding a new dataset.